 All staff in this school will promote mutual respect and tolerance of those with different faiths and beliefs.
-Some forms of abuse are linked to these and staff should strive to suspend professional disbelief (i.e. that they 'could not happen here') and to report promptly any concerns to the Designated Safeguarding Lead who will seek further advice from statutory agencies, prior to contacting parents/carers.
+Some forms of abuse are linked to these and staff should strive to suspend professional disbelief (i.e. that they 'could not happen here') and to report promptly any concerns to the Designated Safeguarding Lead who will seek further advice from MASH, prior to contacting parents/carers.

 - 10.1 Female Genital Mutilation is illegal and involves intentionally altering or injuring female genital organs for non-medical reasons.
 It can have serious and long-lasting implications for physical health and emotional well-being.
 Possible indicators include taking a girl out of school / country for a prolonged period or talk of a 'special procedure' or celebration.
-In addition to reporting any concerns to the Designated Safeguarding Lead, teachers (along with regulated health and social care professionals) have a statutory duty to report personally to the Police if they discover that female genital mutilation has or appears to have been carried out on a girl under 18.
-Those failing to report such cases will face disciplinary sanctions. - 10.2 Forced Marriage is also illegal and occurs where one or both people do not or, in cases of people with learning disabilities, cannot consent to the marriage and pressure or abuse is used.
+In addition to reporting any concerns to the Designated Safeguarding Lead, teachers have a statutory duty to report personally to the Police if they discover that female genital mutilation has or appears to have been carried out on a girl under 18.
+Those failing to report such cases will face disciplinary sanctions.
+The DSL will refer concerns to the MASH. - 10.2 Forced Marriage is also illegal and occurs where one or both people do not or, in cases of people with learning disabilities, cannot consent to the marriage and pressure or abuse is used.
 It is not the same as arranged marriage.
 Young people at risk of forced marriage might have their freedom unreasonably restricted or being 'monitored' by siblings.
 There might be a request for extended absence from school or might not return from a holiday abroad.
-We recognise that school staff can play an important role in safeguarding children from forced marriage. - 10.3 So called 'honour-based' violence is a crime or incident which has or may have been committed to protect or defend the honour of the family and/or community.
+We recognise that school staff can play an important role in safeguarding children from forced marriage.
+The DSL will refer concerns to the MASH. - 10.3 So called 'honour-based' violence is a crime or incident which has or may have been committed to protect or defend the honour of the family and/or community.
 It can exist in all communities and cultures and occurs when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.
 Females are predominantly, but not exclusively, the victims and the violence is often committed with some degree of approval and/or collusion from family or community members.
 All forms of so called honour-based violence are abuse, regardless of the motivation, and should be referred accordingly.
-However, there are some significant differences in the immediate response required as involving families in cases of forced marriage is dangerous: - It may increase the risk of serious harm to the victim.
+However, there are some significant differences in the immediate response required as involving families in cases of forced marriage is dangerous: The DSL will refer concerns to the MASH - It may increase the risk of serious harm to the victim.
 Experience shows that the family may punish them for seeking help; - Relatives, friends, community leaders and neighbours should not be used as interpreters - despite any reassurances from this known person.

-10.4 Radicalisation and extremism
+10.4 Radicalisation and extremism / Prevent